 Members of the TLA network include poets, novelists, therapists and counselor, ministers, grant-writers, youth development workers, computer programmers, school teachers, English professors, master composers, and folks from many walk of life that want to connect to each other and support the development of language used for liberation, growth, and celebration.
 For more information about some of the individuals in our Membership, a great place to look is in the TLA Practitioners Directory & Map.

 TLA Network is governed by a board of directors, the membership of which is arrived upon annually.
 As a board, we come together as equals, all drawing on our gifts and working with our challenges cooperatively to forward the mission of the Network.
 The board convenes by video conference regularly and in person at the annual meeting.

-Board Members & Committee Chairs for 2021-2022 are Liz Burke-Cravens (chair), Jade Eby (conference chair), Wendy Thompson & Joanna Tebbs Young (certification & education committees), Brenda Magnetti (membership), Beth Turner (podcast series), Vanita Leatherwood (blog curator), and Lesley Dobis (treasurer), with ex-officio member Hanne Weedon.
+Board Members & Committee Chairs for 2021-2022 are Liz Burke (chair), Jade Eby (conference chair), Wendy Thompson & Joanna Tebbs Young (certification & education committees), Brenda Magnetti (membership), Beth Turner, Vanita Leatherwood, Jenn Minotti, and Lesley Dobis (treasurer), with ex-officio member Hanne Weedon.